NickSpaghetti/Github-SSH-To-URI-Chrome-Extension/README.md

 # Github-SSH-To-URI-Chrome-Extension

 ### Using the extension
+# on page load
+When the page loads the extension will try and parse the sources of your modules in your terraform file from an ssh to a clickable uri.
+The extension supports parsing `.tf` and `.hcl` file types.
+# viewing all sources
 Navigate to a GitHub page where there is Terraform code and click on the extension.
 If no modules are found then `No Moduels found` will be displayed on the pop-up.
 If a modules is found then a table displaying the module name and source type will be shown.
 The module name is a hyperlink to the github page of that module.
 # How to contribute